green checkmark Google Screened

 Third-Party Liability Claims

 Sometimes when a person is injured in a construction accident, it was caused by a third-party – such as another individual or the manufacturer of heavy machinery.
 In such cases, the injured worker can bring a personal injury claim against the third-party, instead of filing for Workers’ Compensation benefits.
+Paul D’Amato successfully navigated a groundbreaking case in New Jersey, securing the right for an employee to sue their employer outside of workers’ compensation jurisdiction.

 Some common examples of third-party liability include: